Keyfactor/idnomic-caplugin/README.md

 Before configuring the AnyCA Gateway plugin, ensure the following prerequisites are met on your Idnomic PKI system:

 1. **Idnomic PKI Installation**:
-   - Idnomic PKI server must be installed and operational
+   - Idnomic PKI server must be installed and operational.
+Only tested with 4.9.2 version of IDNOMIC.
+Other version may or may not work.
    - RA (Registration Authority) connector must be enabled and accessible
    - SOAP interface must be configured and reachable